 Each performance measure is assessed and calculated independently.
 The weighted results of each measure are added together to determine overall performance results.
 Even if pre-established performance measures are achieved, the Compensation Committee retains the discretion to grant a lower short-term incentive than the calculated incentive payout or no short-term incentive at all, as it deems appropriate.
-The Committee also may use its discretion to increase or decrease an APIP award by up to 20% based on individual performance, so long as an individual award never exceeds the executive's allocation of the Short-Term Incentive Pool.
+The Committee also may use its discretion to increase or decrease an APIP award by up to 20% based on individual performance so long as an individual award never exceeds the executive's allocation of the Short-Term Incentive Pool.

-Under extraordinary circumstances, if the Compensation Committee believes an additional incentive is necessary to reward and motivate executives, it has authority to provide an incentive outside of the APIP and the Short-Term Incentive Pool that is separate and independent of the calculated incentive payout, but this has never happened.
+Under extraordinary circumstances, if the Compensation Committee believes an additional incentive is necessary to reward and motivate executives, it has authority to provide an incentive outside of the APIP and the Short-Term Incentive Pool that is separate and independent of the calculated incentive payout, but this has not been our practice.

-2013 Performance for Short-Term Incentive Award Payouts
+2014 Performance for Short-Term Incentive Award Payouts

-Performance results for 2013 against the established performance measures were:
+Performance results for 2014 against the established performance measures were:

-Performance Measure Weighting Actual Results adjusted EPS 40% \$1.07 - below target operating cash flow 40% \$2.375 billion - slightly below maximum constant currency revenue growth 20% (1.5)% - below threshold
+Performance Measure Weighting Actual Results adjusted EPS 50% \$1.12 - target constant currency revenue growth 30% (2.1)% - below threshold operating cash flow 20% \$2.063 billion - above maximum

-In 2013, adjusted EPS excluded the amortization of intangible assets and the reversal of a securities litigation reserve.
+In 2014, adjusted EPS excluded the amortization of intangible assets and included the operating results of the Information Technology Outsourcing (ITO) business.

 Management recommended to the Compensation Committee a payout factor that reflects performance results for all three measures.
-After reviewing the results and management's recommendation, because results for revenue growth and adjusted EPS were below target, the Compensation Committee agreed with management's recommendation and used its negative discretion to reduce the short-term incentive awards for our named executive officers below the payouts calculated by the award formula to 60% of target.
-In addition, the award for Mr. Blodgett was further reduced to 48% of target based on the overall performance of the Services business segment.
-These payouts were determined in accordance with the process and the applicable goals and weightings described above.
+After reviewing the results, the Compensation Committee agreed with management's recommendation of a 90% payout factor, which was determined in accordance with the process and the applicable goals and weightings described above.

-The Compensation Committee believes that the fiscal 2013 short-term incentive payments are consistent with our strategy of compensating named executive officers for achieving important, challenging business goals.
-In view of Xerox's 2013 results, the Committee believes that the annual short-term incentive payments resulted in reasonable and appropriate performance-related incentive payments to the named executive officers.
+The Compensation Committee believes that the fiscal 2014 short-term incentive payments are consistent with our strategy of compensating named executive officers for achieving important business goals.
+In view of Xerox's 2014 results, the Compensation Committee believes that the annual short-term incentive payments resulted in reasonable and appropriate performance-related incentive payments to the named executive officers.

-The annual incentives paid to the named executive officers in April 2014 for fiscal year 2013 are shown in the Summary Compensation Table.
+The annual incentives paid to the named executive officers in April 2015 for fiscal year 2014 are shown in the Summary Compensation Table.
 Additional information about the short-term incentive opportunities is shown in the Grants of Plan-Based Awards table.